opendocsg/slw-judgments-backfill/2012_SGHC_243/report.md

 81     It was not disputed that the contracts between the parties do not specify the date on which a payment claim is required to be served.
 As such, the Defendant was required to serve its payment claim in accordance with Reg 5(1).

 82     As can be seen, Reg 5 does not expressly state that a payment claim must include all work done in the period which is the subject of the claim.
-In _Chua Say Eng (formerly trading as Weng Fatt Construction Engineering) v Lee Wee Lick Terence (alias Li Weili Terence)_ [2011] SGHC 109, the
+In _Chua Say Eng (formerly trading as Weng Fatt Construction Engineering) v Lee Wee Lick Terence (alias Li Weili Terence)_ <span class="citation">[2011] SGHC 109</span>, the

 parties appeared to proceed on that basis and so did the court.
 The question there was different, _ie_ , whether a payment claim for work done in April 2010 had to be served by 30 April 2010 or by 31 May 2010 in the absence of any contractual provision stating otherwise.
 Tay J decided that it was the latter after referring to comments from a book by Chow Kok Fong and a book and a paper by Dr Philip Chan.
 Thus, Tay J said, at [49], that “for example, for work done in April, payment must be claimed by 31 May ... if payment for work done in a certain month is not claimed under the SOPA by the last day of the subsequent month, then a claim in respect thereof cannot be made under the SOPA anymore ...”.